 Adapted Physical Education (APE) is a diverse exercise program offered for college students with a verified physical disability.
-The APE program depends on trained assistants and volunteers to work with the students in carrying out their individualized exercise program.
+The APE program has trained classroom assistants and volunteers who work with students in carrying out their individualized exercise program.
 This is a great opportunity for students interested in any therapeutic career or medical profession looking for first-hand experience working with disabilities.

 - Work up to 19 hours per week (paid assistants)

-- Work flexible hours on-campus according to schedule/availability
+- Work/Volunteer flexible hours on-campus according to schedule/availability

 - Earn valuable work experience

 - Completed time as an APE volunteer with recommendation from APE Specialist to work